Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Fees.
 Compare each company’s transfer fees to get a better idea of how much each transaction will cost.
 Some companies will also waive fees for large transfers.

 - Transfer methods.
-Does the company offer one or more transfer methods, such as the ability to place transfers online and by visiting a branch?
+Does the company offer multiple transfer methods, such as the ability to place transfers online and by visiting a branch?

 - Minimum amount.
-What is the minimum amount you are allowed to send each time?
+What is the minimum amount you can transfer?

 - Pickup methods.
-Some companies offer bank deposits only, while others will also allow you to make funds available for collection from a transfer agent.
+Some companies offer bank deposits only, while others will also allow you to make funds available as cash for collection from a transfer agent.

 - Bank transfers.
-Check with your financial institution to find out how much it will cost to send a bank transfer to Moldova.
+Check with your bank or credit union to find out how much it charges to send a bank transfer to Moldova and what your potential exchange rate will be.

 - Money transfer companies with cash pickup options.
 Western Union and MoneyGram have cash pickup branches throughout Moldova.